The Complaints Process

 - Follow our complaints process or email firstname.lastname@example.org.

 - Attach the original complaint and broadcaster’s response (if any).

 - Explain why you’re unhappy with their decision.

 - You can only raise standards addressed in your original complaint.

 - Make sure the BSA receives the complaint within the timeframes stated above.

 - You need to include the name, date, time and channel/station of the broadcast, the code and standards you are complaining under, and your name and contact details.

 - When we receive your complaint we’ll contact you and outline the process for making a decision.

 - We’ll ask the broadcaster for a copy of the broadcast and seek comments from them on your complaint.
 We may also seek further comments from you.

 - Once we have all relevant information, the complaint will be given to the Authority members to consider.

 - We’ll keep you updated on progress and when you can expect a decision.
 For further information about the process go to FAQs.

 - The Authority meets monthly and aims to determine complaints within three months of receiving them.
 It considers some complaints across two or more meetings if the issues are complex, or where the complaint is upheld and orders are considered.

 - We’ll let you know the outcome of your complaint and get a copy of the decision to you within 20 working days of the Authority’s final determination.

 - The decision will also be published on our website.

 - The broadcaster can also appeal.
 If they do, you’ll be named as the other party but can choose not to take part in the proceedings.

-The BSA can only respond to formal complaints about broadcast content once it has been aired.
-We are unable to take any action prior to a programme being broadcast (unless it falls within the BSA’s limited power to stop further programmes within a series in certain circumstances).
+No. The BSA can only respond to formal complaints about content once it has been broadcast.
+We can’t take any action before a programme is aired, unless it falls within the BSA’s limited power to stop further programmes in a series.

-If you have concerns about a programme before it has been aired, these are best directed to the relevant broadcaster.
+If you have concerns about a programme before it airs, these are best directed to the broadcaster.